 FTC for Investment Income

-Unlike FEIE, the FTC works on ALL types of income — including investment income, dividends, and capital gains.
-If your foreign country taxes your capital gains, those foreign taxes can offset your US capital gains tax.
-This makes FTC crucial for investors and people with passive income.
+Unlike FEIE, the FTC applies to all income types — including investment income, dividends, and capital gains.
+Foreign capital gains tax can offset US capital gains tax, which makes the FTC the primary tool for investors with substantial passive income abroad.

 Strategy 3: Puerto Rico Act 60

-This is the power play.
-Puerto Rico Act 60 (which consolidated the old Acts 20 and 22) is the closest thing the US has to a domestic tax haven.
+Puerto Rico Act 60 (consolidating the former Acts 20 and 22) is the closest US-domestic equivalent to an offshore tax regime.

 The Deal